 Current scientific studies have shown that physical, emotional, and spiritual health are deeply inter-related – so how can we integrate health and healing in our ministry?

 The Church of Scotland, along with many other faith groups, encourages organ and tissue donation.
-Currently in Scotland the system for organ and tissue donation involves an active “opt-in”, requiring a person to sign up to the organ donation register.
-However, beginning in autumn 2020, the system will change to an “opt-out” model, which means that an individual's organs are presumed to be available for transplantation unless they have indicated otherwise.
+Currently in Scotland the system for organ and tissue donation is an "opt-out" model, which means that an individual's organs are presumed to be available for transplantation unless they have indicated otherwise.